bucketco/bucket-javascript-sdk/FEEDBACK.md

 ## Custom styling

-You can adapt parts of the looks of the Bucket feedback UI by setting CSS custom properties on your CSS `:root`-scope.
+You can adapt parts of the look of the Bucket feedback UI by applying CSS custom properties to your page in your CSS `:root`-scope.

 Examples of custom styling can be found in our [development example stylesheet](./dev/index.css).